sawsy04/Project-3/README.md

 ## Overview

-1. Using Reddit's API, we'll be collecting posts from two subreddit - nosleep and AsianBeauty.
+1. Web Scrapping Notebook: Using Reddit's API, we'll be collecting posts from two subreddit - nosleep and AsianBeauty.
-2. Subsequently, we'll use NLP to train the classifier on which subreddit a given post came from.
+2. Data Cleaning, Preprocessing and Modelling Notebook: Subsequently, we'll use NLP to train the classifier on which subreddit a given post came from.

 ## Methodology